BKJ Airports CEO Mohit Jajoo Joins Aviation India & South Asia Summit 2025 as Panellist - www.lokmattimes.com

 BKJ Airports CEO Mohit Jajoo Joins Aviation India & South Asia Summit 2025 as Panellist

-PNN New Delhi [India], November 1: BKJ Airports, one of India's fastest-growing airport management and ground handling companies, marked ...
+New Delhi [India], November 1: BKJ Airports, one of India's fastest-growing airport management and ground handling companies, marked a ...

 New Delhi [India], November 1: BKJ Airports, one of India's fastest-growing airport management and ground handling companies, marked a significant presence at the Aviation India and South Asia Summit & Exhibition 2025, held at JW Marriott, New Delhi – Aerocity.
 The prestigious event brought together prominent leaders and stakeholders from across the aviation ecosystem to deliberate on the future of airport infrastructure, air traffic management, and ground services in India.